horrified-dev/remote_lua_loader/README.md

 * gezine - for sharing the vulnerable games & ideas
 * specter & chendo - for webkit implementations which i refer a lot
 * al-azif - parts and information grabbed from his ps4 sdk
-* xerpi - parts taken from his ftp server
+* xerpi - parts taken from his ftp server source
 * everyone else who shared their knowledge with the community